eburghar/gil/README.md

 ## Examples

-If you are in repository of a Gitlab project with the most recent tag at 0.1.0.
-If no tag is found it will use the HEAD commit id.
+`glctl` try to find a remote reference to apply the operations upon, and unless you are giving explicitely a reference with a command line argument, it will try to find one using the folowing heuristic :

+1. in case several tags are pointing to the commit[^1], try to find the greatest semver tag (x.y.z)

+1. if this doesn't work, tries to find the latest tag with describe

+1. it this doesn't work then use the branch name

 ```bash
 gctl pipeline create
 ```

-Will create a new pipeline over 0.1.0
+Will create a new pipeline and shows immediately its status

 ```bash
 glctl -o pipeline status
 ```

-Will show the status of pipeline and its jobs and open the pipeline page in the browser
+Will show the status of the latest pipeline along its jobs and try to open the pipeline page in the browser

 ```bash
 glctl -o pipeline log
 ```

-Depending of the state of the latest pipeline, this will show log in the same state of the latest job.
+Depending of the state of the latest pipeline, this will show the latest log in the same state.
+By default it shows only the `script` part of the job (a section named `step_script`), and hides the collapsed sections.

 ```bash
 glctl tags protect